 As Wavefront’s API uses Swagger it is pretty easy to generate an SDK for whatever language you like.
 But I find these machine-genrated SDKs hard work to use, and I wanted a nice little project to work on in my spare time, so I wrote yet another Wavefront SDK, in Ruby.
 This has more features, and around 40,000 less lines of code than its generated equivalent, and I’ve tried hard to hide the differences in various API paths behind a consistent interface, which Swagger would not have done.

 Built on top of the SDK is a new Wavefront CLI, which I’m going to run through in this article.

 Note: This page gets updated from time to time, as the CLI acquires new features.

 The CLI and SDK both require Ruby 2.2 or later.
 There’s no technical reason why they couldn’t have been written to work with older Rubies, but the sooner we stop our software working with them, the sooner they’ll hopefully go away.

 $ gem install wavefront-cli

 This installs the CLI and all its dependencies.
 A lot of care has been taken to ensure there are no “native extension” gems anywhere in the chain, so installation should be quick and painless on any host.
-I hate people thinking it’s fine to expect me to install C compiler to run a hundred line tool written in a scripting language.
+I hate people thinking it’s fine to expect me to install a C compiler to run a hundred-line tool written in a scripting language.

 Following the model of the best designed CLI I